roura356a/csk/intl.en-US/User Guide/Kubernetes cluster/Istio/Deploy Istio.md

  |
     |Pilot settings|Set the trace sampling percentage in the range of 0 to 100.
 The default is 1.|
-    |Control Egress traffic|     -   Directly release the address range of external access: Range of external IP addresses that can be directly accessed by the services in the Istio Service Grid.
-By default, the address range is null, and IP addresses must be separated by commas in English.
+    |Control Egress Traffic|     -   Permitted Addresses for External Access: range of IP addresses that can be directly accessed by services in the Istio service mesh.
+By default, this parameter is empty.
+Use commas \(,\) to separate multiple IP address ranges.
-    -   Intercept the range of addresses for external access: Range of intercepted IP addresses.
-If the IP addresses are not intercepted, they can be used for external access.
-By default, the cluster Pod CIDR and Service CIDR are included in the address range, and IP addresses must be separated by commas in English.
+    -   Blocked Addresses for External Access: range of IP addresses that are blocked for external accesses.
+By default, this IP address range contains the cluster pod CIDR block and service CIDR block.
+Use commas \(,\) to separate multiple IP address ranges.
  **Note:**

-The released IP address range for external access takes precedence over the intercepted IP address range for external access.
+If these two IP address ranges conflict with each other, the Permitted Addresses for External Access prevails.

-For example, if you set an IP address as both the released IP address for external access and the intercepted IP address for external, you can still access the IP address.
-That is, only the released IP address takes effect.
+For example, if you set an IP address for both these two IP address ranges, you can still access this IP address directly.
+That is, the setting of Permitted Addresses for External Access prevails.

  |